RITlug/teleirc/docs/deploy-teleirc.rst

 #####################
-How to deploy Teleirc
+How to deploy TeleIRC
 #####################

-There are several ways to deploy Teleirc persistently.
+There are several ways to deploy TeleIRC persistently.
 This page offers suggestions on possible deployment options.